mikeshulman/narya/README.md

 More importantly, however, checking *equality* of two match expressions would require descending into the branch bodies to check them for equality, which would require *normalizing* those bodies.
 Now suppose a function were defined recursively using a match outside its case tree; then it would evaluate to a match expression even if its argument is not a constructor, and it would appear itself in one of the branches of that match expression.
 This would lead to an infinite regress of normalization.

 This is probably not an impossible problem to solve (e.g. Coq has fixpoint terms and match terms and manages to check equality somehow), but it would be quite complicated and does not seem worth the trouble.
 Note that Narya's current match facilities are *more* flexible than those of Agda in allowing non-dependent and explicit-motive matches on arbitrary terms, rather than just matches on free variables (although they are less convenient in that there is not yet any unification).

+### Matching in let-bindings

+There is one additional place, outside an ordinary case tree, that matches are allowed: as the term to be bound in a let-binding that itself appears in a case tree, or in the bound term of such a let-binding.
+Note that other kinds of case tree nodes, such as abstractions, tuples, and comatches (below) are not allowed in such a location.
+In other words, there is a special kind of "restricted case tree" that can involve only let-bindings and matches (until it gets to a leaf), and a let-binding in a case tree (even a restricted case tree) can bind a variable to the result of such a restricted case tree.

+When evaluating such a tree, the case tree bound to the variable is required to evaluate fully to an ordinary term; otherwise the reduction of the whole case tree is blocked.
+This is why abstractions and comatches cannot appear in restricted case trees: they *cannot* evaluate to an ordinary term until they are applied to an argument or a method projection.
+It should be possible in theory for tuples to appear in restricted case trees, but this has not been implemented yet (and would apparently require some significant work); if you would find it useful, please let me know.

+Note that unlike the locations of all ordinary case trees, which are checking contexts, the bound term in a let-expression is required to synthesize.
+Thus, when using a match expression there, you must either use a synthesizing form of match (that is, one with an explicit motive, or a non-dependent one whose first branch synthesizes) or ascribe it to a type, the latter either in the ordinary way with `let x ≔ match n [ … ] : A in M` or in the let-sugared way with `let x : A ≔ match n [ … ] in M`.
+This is the only place where it matters whether a match-expression synthesizes.

 ## Codatatypes and comatching